mohitsoni87/Fashion-Category-Classification/README.md

 - Ankle boot

 The model files are stored in the `saved_model/cnn_model` directory.
 The model was trained using TensorFlow and saved in the TensorFlow SavedModel format.

-## API Endpoints

-The web application provides the following endpoints:

-- `GET /`: Home page with image upload form
-- `POST /predict`: Endpoint to handle image upload and return predictions

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.